AmanS369/TaskFlow/README.md

 ✅ - **Comprehensive Dashboard** : A user-friendly dashboard that provides a quick summary of tasks, highlights pending and due tasks for the day, and ensures you never miss a deadline.

 ✅- **Advanced Filtering Options** : Refine your task list with powerful filters based on due date, date range, priority, and groups, enabling you to focus on what matters most.

+✅- **Secure User Authentication** :
+Leverage JWT (JSON Web Token) authentication for a secure and personalized user experience.
+Each user's tasks and preferences are safely stored and accessible only to them.

 ## Tech stack used: